hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

 ## 6. Create API User in SuccessFactors

 An API user with **Allow Admin to Access Odata API through Basic Authentication** permission is required in SuccessFactors.
 This user will be used to create the BTP destinations in later steps.
-If the user doesn't already exist, follow the steps in the next card to create a new API user with the correct permissions.<br/>
+If the user doesn't already exist, follow the steps in the **Create API User in SuccessFactors** card to create a new API user with the correct permissions.<br/>
 ![prepare_activation](3.jpg)

 ## 7. SAP Cloud Identity Services tenant(s) and SuccessFactors Details